-Respect & Inclusion: In this virtual classroom, everyone should feel welcome to share their thoughts in a respectful way.
+Respect: In this virtual classroom, everyone should feel welcome to share their thoughts in a respectful way.
 Treat you classmates the way you would like to be treated.
-You deserve to be referred to by the name you prefer and your preferred pronoun.
-Please don't let me keep saying your name (or pronouns) incorrectly!
 If something in the course material, instruction, or class interactions makes you feel excluded or uncomfortable, please let me know so I can address it.